-Receiver(s): Bands 7 and 9: (345 GHz and 690 GHz)
+Receiver(s): Bands 7 and 10: (345 GHz and 870 GHz)

-Angular Resolution & LAS: The typical separation of Pluto and Charon is ~0.9" so we will need an angular resolution of ~0.25" to distinguish the emission from each.
-In Cycle 2, this resolution is achievable at both bands.
-At ~0.1" diameter, Pluto is not yet resolvable even at Band 9 in the most extended Cycle 2 configuration.
+Angular Resolution & LAS: The typical separation of Pluto and Charon is ~0.9'' so we will need an angular resolution of ~0.2'' to distinguish the emission from each.
+At ~0.1'' diameter, Pluto is resolvable in the most extended Cycle 3 configuration at all but Band 3, but for a detection experiment such as this, such high angular resolution is not needed.
 Extended emission is irrelevant, so ACA observations are not needed.